 My plan after graduating from QMSS is to pursue a doctorate in communication.
-I hope to conduct original research with more sophisticated methods in the field of Communication, focusing on multimedia processing and cognitive responses to media effects.
-I aspire to bring what I would learn back to my home country in the long term, becoming a professionally trained scholar examining XXX.
-Given its extensive alumni networks and affluent academic resources, I have no doubt that QMSS at Columbia University will be an indispensable step towards my academic and career goals.
+I hope to further my current communication research via the combination of qualitative and quantitative methods, and integrating these two approaches through a Bayesian model to understand multimedia processing and cognitive responses to media effects.
+In addition, I aspire to conduct similar research in my home country, a media and culture setting different from the USA in the long term, as a professionally trained scholar.
+Given its unique strength in Experimentation and Bayesian Statistics, I have no doubt that QMSS at Columbia University will be an indispensable step towards my academic and career goals.